Ggjorven/Pulse/README.md

 # Pulse

 **Pulse** is a versatile C++ utility library designed to streamline common tasks and enhance the efficiency of your development workflow.
-Built with C++23, it leverages the latest features and improvements of the language to provide a modern and powerful toolkit.
+Built with C++20, it leverages the latest features and improvements of the language to provide a modern and powerful toolkit.

 ## Features

 - **Utility Functions**: A collection of common utility functions to simplify your code.
 - **Data Structures**: Efficient and easy-to-use data structures.
 - **Algorithms**: A set of optimized algorithms for various use cases.
-- **Math Utilities**: Handy mathematical functions and constants.
-- **File I/O**: Simplified file input/output operations.
 - **Error Handling**: Robust error handling mechanisms.

+## Getting Started

+### Prerequisites

+- C++20 compatible compiler

 ## Installation